yandexdataschool/Practical_RL/README.md

 # Practical_RL
- course on reinforcement learning in the wild.
+An open course on reinforcement learning in the wild.
 Taught on-campus at [HSE](https://cs.hse.ru) and [YSDA](https://yandexdataschool.com/)  and maintained to be friendly to online students (both english and russian).

 __Note:__ this branch is an on-campus version of the for __spring 2019 YSDA and HSE students__.
 For full course materials, switch to the [master branch](https://github.com/yandexdataschool/Practical_RL/tree/master).